Gasification can be defined broadly as the thermochemical conversion of a solid or liquid fuel into a combustible gas product.

-The process takes place at high temperatures in an oxygen deficit atmosphere under stoichiometric conditions.
-The biomass is generally transferred into a fuel gas constituting mainly of carbon monoxide and hydrogen using air, oxygen or steam at temperatures greater than 800°C. This fuel gas can be used to run gas engines or gas turbines which are used for the generation of electricity.
-Alternatively the product gas can be utilized as a feedstock (syngas) for the production of various chemicals for instance methanol.
-Gasification essentially converts the built in chemical energy of the carbon in the biomass into a combustible gas.
-An important application of gasification is that it can also be applied for power generation.
+The process takes place at high temperatures (greater than 800°C), either in the absence of oxygen, or more commonly with a sub-stoichiometric supply of oxygen or air.
+Steam is commonly added.
+The product produced is a fuel gas consisting typically of carbon monoxide and hydrogen together with some methane, carbon dioxide, nitrogen (if air-blown) and water vapour.
+This fuel gas can be used to power gas engines or gas turbines for the generation of electricity.
+Alternatively the gas can be utilised as a feedstock (syngas) for the production of various chemicals, for instance methanol.

 Gasification essentially converts a solid carbon feed into a more practical and versatile gas.